top of page

 Gather By Design | Build-Your-Own Hot Chocolate Bar: A How-To for Entertaining All Winter Long

-There is a particular kind of magic that settles in when the air gets cold and the sun dips early.
-Just like our Build Your Own Chili and Cornbread Bar, our Weekend Breakfast Bar, and even the Peppermint Bark Bar we imagine setting out during the holidays, a Hot Chocolate Bar feels like another gathering moment that fits naturally into the way we picture living.
-Warm, simple, and sensory.
-A Dutch oven of rich hot chocolate on the stovetop.
-Matching bowls of toppings across the kitchen island.
-Guests drifting in and out to build their perfect mug.
+There is a particular kind of magic that settles in when the air gets cold and the sun dips early across Rhode Island and Connecticut.
+Just like our Chili and Cornbread Bar, our Weekend Breakfast Bar, and even the Peppermint Bark Bar we imagine setting out during the holidays, a Hot Chocolate Bar feels like another gathering moment that fits naturally into our vision of New England living.
+The experience is warm, simple, and sensory: an enameled Dutch oven of rich hot chocolate on the stovetop and matching bowls of toppings arranged across the kitchen island.
+Guests drift in and out to build their perfect mug.

-A Hot Chocolate Bar captures the same spirit as our other self-serve setups.
+A Hot Chocolate Bar captures the same spirit as our other self-serve setups within the Gather by Design series.
 It is nostalgic and elevated, playful for kids, and relaxing for adults.
 We love that it gives everyone something fun to customize without adding any pressure to the evening.
+This balanced hosting strategy is a direct extension of the principles we prioritize in our 1920s Restoration project.

 When we picture hosting during the holidays or quiet winter weekends, this is one of the clearest scenes we imagine.
-Kids sprinkling crushed peppermint, adults adding something special to their mugs, and everyone gathering around the island to linger.
-It is simple to prepare, easy to scale, and deeply comforting on cold nights.
+Kids sprinkle crushed peppermint, adults add something special to their mugs, and everyone gathers around the island to linger.
+This setup is simple to prepare, easy to scale, and deeply comforting on cold nights.

 Contents: